Digital Legacy Archive · 1988 – June 14, 2025

 Mosul → Amman → Austin → Legacy

-Qusay Salih Hussein Al-Mamari was born in Abujuna, outside Mosul, in northern Iraq.
+Qusay Salih Hussein Al-Mamari was born in Abujuna, a village outside Mosul in northern Iraq.
 In August 2006, at age 17, a suicide bombing stole his sight and left him with severe facial injuries requiring more than 70 reconstructive surgeries over many years.
 He received treatment at Doctors Without Borders' reconstructive surgery hospital in Amman, Jordan — where he also served as a patient counselor for fellow survivors.
-In 2012, he resettled alone in Austin, Texas.
-He taught himself English entirely through listening and memory, learned Braille, and enrolled in school.
-By May 2025, he had earned three degrees from the University of Texas at Austin, culminating in a Ph.D. in social work — a promise fulfilled to his late parents.
+In 2012, he resettled in Austin, Texas.
+He learned English and enrolled in school, earning the second-highest GED score in his region.
+By May 2025, he had earned three degrees from the University of Texas at Austin, culminating in a Ph.D. in social work.
 He passed away peacefully on June 14, 2025, surrounded by loved ones.
 He was 36 years old.
 His story is not primarily one of tragedy.
 It is a story of transformation — from a boy playing volleyball in Mosul, to a doctor whose name now graces an award given every year to the graduate who best embodies his spirit.

 His memoir · Published 2025